luoxiu/Schedule/README.md

 #### DispatchQueue

-You can use queue to specify which DispatchQueue the task will be dispatched to when time is up.
-This method does not depend on RunLoop, you can use it safely on a child thread:
+You can use `queue` to specify which DispatchQueue the task will be dispatched to.
+In this case, the execution of the task is no longer dependent on RunLoop, you can use it safely on a child thread:

 ```swift
 Plan.every(1.second).do(queue: .global()) {